 Must try dish: Signature Napa Burger, served in a potato onion bun with secret sauce and Hooks Five Year Sharp Cheddar, served with a side of fries at The Patio is deliciously indulgent and an absolute must.

 Always a favourite with British cruisers, P&O Cruises offers a wide range of itineraries for all tastes, from family fun in the sun to sophisticated cruises exclusive to adults.
-Famous for first pioneering partnerships with top chefs from across Britain, the cruise line has worked with its Food Heroes to develop exclusive dining venues and exciting itineraries featuring unique foodie experiences including master classes, book signings, intimate private dining and even specially curated gastronomic shore excursions.
+Famous for first pioneering partnerships with top chefs from across Britain, the cruise line has worked with its Food Heroes to develop exclusive dining venues and exciting itineraries featuring unique foodie cruises offering experiences including master classes, book signings, intimate private dining and even specially curated gastronomic shore excursions.

 Marco Pierre White’s reputation as the godfather of British Cooking is surpassed only by his passion for quality perfect ingredients and flawless customer service.
 Guests can learn to cook with Marco at the Cookery Club on board Ventura, Azura and Britannia, as well as finding his unique gala dinner menus across the fleet.
 Master pâtissier Eric Lanlard has devised the wonderful, whimsical Afternoon Tea by Eric Lanlard and hosts onboard cookery classes where guests can learn to bake or even enjoy a hosted dinner with Eric in The Cookery Club.